-Off the bat I will say that impressions are an important KPI when measuring the success of marketing content, but why are so many marketing strategists hyper-focused on just one KPI?
-In this article I’ll dive into what I think, is a more important KPI that will help reframe the mindset of so many designers, marketers, and brand strategists.
+Off the bat, I will say that impressions are an important KPI when measuring the success of marketing content.
+But why are so many marketing strategists hyper-focused on just one KPI?
+In this article, I’ll dive into what I think is a more important KPI that will help reframe the mindset of so many designers, marketers, and brand strategists.

 What is a KPI?

-Defining the use case.
+Defining the Use Case

 “Impressions are a KPI of noticeability, and conversions are a KPI of sales.” – Justin Bahr

-Taking a step back.
+Taking a Step Back

 Alright, so I know many sales and marketing professionals’ first reaction here will be, “you can’t have sales without impressions”.
 Yes, that is correct, it’s sales one-o’-one.
 Casting a wide net will, by sheer numbers, will inevitably produce sales.
 But why cast a large net in a large space with small gains when you can cast a small net in a small space with major gains?
 The basis of market segmentation, targeting, and an introduction to conversion ratio.